Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 - Visit the cancel page

-Statistics show that, as you keep your customers engaged by delivering positive and profitable experiences which are complemented by relevant email marketing, many of your customers over time will become advocates for your company.
+Statistics show that, as you keep your customers engaged by delivering positive and profitable experiences that are complemented by relevant email marketing, many of your customers over time will become advocates for your company.
 Consider the following:

 - 92% of customers trust recommendations for products and services that came from people they know;